-A Green Party of Alberta government would enforce compliance with requirements set out by the authority responsible for issuing licences and permits allowing a project to proceed.
+A Green Party of Alberta government would enforce compliance with conditions attached to licences and permits, issued by government, that allow projects to proceed.

 A Green Party of Alberta government would make available to Aboriginal communities loans and advances against shared revenue.

 The Green Party of Alberta supports extending formal learning opportunities past high school into post-secondary education and beyond, to life-long learning for all Albertans whatever their educational needs and desires.
 The Party recognizes that continuing education is key to ensuring that Albertans are well prepared for the employment opportunities presented by the new, greener economy.

 Policies must ensure that people who want to upgrade their education, technical skills or English language abilities can do so without going into burdensome debt.

 The Green Party of Alberta supports policies to keep agricultural lands in the hands of farmers and ranchers and to limit encroachment of towns and cities on those lands.
 The Party would act to encourage the production of organic food by Alberta farmers and ranchers and supports measures that encourage Albertans to buy from local food producers.
 The Party would also ensure that farm workers were treated with dignity and respect by extending Workers’ Compensation coverage to them.

 Around the world bees are dying at alarming rates.
 Beekeepers and farmers are advocating a stop to the use of these chemicals which appear to be strongly implicated in bee population decline.
 The Green Party would immediately put a ban on the use of all neonicotinoid anywhere they would be considered dangerous to the health of bees.